BS in Cognitive Science

 Finally, the Cognitive Science Department at Rensselaer is perfectly positioned to offer one of the very best degree programs of its kind in the world.
 While many cognitive science programs in the country have a definite focus on one of the contributing disciplines – whether this be psychology, computer science, philosophy, neuroscience, or linguistics – the cognitive science program at Rensselaer is truly interdisciplinary in that it carefully balances all of the important contributing fields.
 Moreover, students have ample opportunity to perform undergraduate research in any of the associated laboratories and research groups.

 Graduates from our program will have a rich skill set that should allow for a wide spectrum of career paths.
 By going through an interdisciplinary curriculum that touches on many diverse fields of study, we expect our graduates to clearly and effectively communicate, have excellent critical thinking and reasoning skills, and be able to collect and analyze empirical evidence and data.
 Graduated students will also be able to generate and test hypotheses, conceptualize and evaluate complex systems, program and use computers, and conduct abstract mathematical analyses.
-And finally, our graduates will have a unique understanding of the human mind and how human cognition can effect, and is effected by, its environment.
+And finally, our graduates will have a unique understanding of the human mind and how human cognition can impact, and be impacted by, its environment.
 In sum, graduates from our program should be highly skilled and therefore highly marketable.

-We foresee graduates from our program to enter all areas of employment, whether this be industry, academics, government, or not-for-profit.
+We foresee graduates from our program entering all areas of employment, whether this be industry, academics, government, or not-for-profit.
 More specific career fields include the information industry, human factors engineering, artificial intelligence, human performance testing, and education.
 Specific job titles may vary from professor to psychologist to lawyer, from computer programmer to user interface designer to technical writer, and from systems analyst to human resource manager to consultant.

 We also expect a substantial number of the graduates to continue with graduate education, whether this be in a dedicated Cognitive Science graduate program, or a graduate program in Computer Science, Psychology, Philosophy, Neuroscience, Artificial Intelligence, Robotics, Human-Computer Interaction, Decision Sciences, Information Technology, Economics, Linguistics, Anthropology, Education, or Law.